Morocco Visa and Entry Rules for U.S. Travelers

 Morocco Entry Requirements from the United States

-On this page, we provide detailed information on the Morocco visa requirements for U.S. travelers, including American citizens and residents of the United States.
+On this page, we provide detailed information on Moroccan visa requirements for U.S. travelers, so you can prepare for your trip hassle-free.

 Do U.S. Citizens Need a Visa to Travel to Morocco?

-For stays longer than 90 days or for other types of visits, such as employment or study, U.S. citizens will need to solicit a visa from a Moroccan consulate.
+For stays longer than 90 days or for other types of visits, such as employment or study, U.S. citizens need a visa from a Moroccan consulate.

-U.S. citizens can apply for a long-term visa at the Moroccan Embassy or Consulate General:
+U.S. citizens who need a long-term visa at the Moroccan Embassy or Consulate General:

 Embassy of the Kingdom of Morocco in Washington, D.C.